Which Financially Literacy Books Are Worth Your Time?

 FAQ: Where can I talk to someone for free about my debt?

 Use the link in the video description to speak with a debt professional at no cost.
-A short call can help clarify options and next steps.
+A short conversation can help you sort options, decide what to read, and choose the right next step.

 Disclaimer: This article is for general educational purposes only and does not constitute legal or financial advice.
 Bankruptcy laws and debt collection rules vary by state.
 If you’re dealing with debt collection or considering bankruptcy, you should speak with a licensed bankruptcy attorney who can review your specific situation.